Louisjreeves/SetupWacInstall/QuickStart_RCSimple.md

 * 	Open PowerShell as administrator and run  .\RcSimplePrerequisites.ps1 , from inside the RCSimplePreRequisites  folder .

 Hit yes every single time an approval pops up, without fail.
 This is your pre-requisites being applied.
 16 nodes is 64 yes’s!

+# # For High Security Environments

+Note for high security enviroments.
+You may have a problem getting started.
+CredSSP and Drac permissions require admin access to change settings from windows.
+If Option 0 does not work for you, you may be in a catch 22 scenario steps to work around:
+1. There is an additional script in the download called allpermissions.ps1.
+    * Open Powerehell as admin and run set-exectionpolicy -executionpolicy remotesigned
+    * then run allpermissions.ps1 on each node- then begin at setp 1.
+2. You may also run option 8 from the AD server.
+This may mitigate some of your permissions issues.
+3. Add the WAC folder and the folder where this script is located, to the antivirus exclusion rules.
+4. I have made an alternate powershell command for offline environments. you will need to manually download files.
+	a.
+See the bottom of this guide for file names to rename.
+	b. drop the downloads in the script folder.